OpenWaterFoundation/owf-tstool-kiwis-plugin/doc-user-mkdocs-project/docs/datastore-ref/KiWIS/KiWIS.md

 ## Limitations ##

 The following limitations and design issues have been identified during development of the KiWIS plugin.
+Additional software development is required to overcome these limitations.

 1.  **Web service version:**
     1. There is currently no way to retrieve the web service version from web services.